-“Over the last ten years or so, pediatric orthopaedists have developed a growing awareness of this condition, so we are seeing more cases than formerly,” says Shevaun Doyle, MD, Assistant Attending Orthopaedic Surgeon at Hospital for Special Surgery (HSS).
-“It may also be true that the actual number of otherwise healthy children with low bone density is increasing for a variety of reasons.”
-Among them, she says, is a less active lifestyle, particularly among urban children; poor nutrition; and decreased exposure to the sun - an important source of vitamin D, which helps calcium absorption in the digestive tract.
+“Pediatric orthopedists have developed a growing awareness of this condition, so we are seeing more cases than formerly,” says Shevaun Doyle, MD, Associate Attending Orthopedic Surgeon at Hospital for Special Surgery (HSS).
+“It may also be true that the actual number of otherwise healthy children with low bone density, is increasing for a variety of reasons.”
+Among these, she says, are:

 Other causes of low bone density include:

-An initial assessment for low bone density will include laboratory measurements of vitamin D, serum calcium, alkaline phosphatase (an enzyme that is involved in bone mineralization), and thyroid and parathyroid hormones, both of which, if elevated, can affect calcium absorption.
+An initial assessment for low bone density will include laboratory measurements of vitamin D, serum calcium, alkaline phosphatase (an enzyme essential for bone mineralization), and thyroid and parathyroid hormones, both of which, if elevated, can affect calcium absorption.

-Osteoporosis is diagnosed in children with a clinically significant history of fractures and low bone mass.
+Juvenile osteoporosis should be considered in children and adolescents with a clinically significant history of fractures and low bone mass.
 A clinically significant history would include use of any of the medications mentioned above, or having a bowel malabsorption disorder, reduced mobilization, and a history of more than one fracture or a low energy fracture.

-To measure bone mineral density, the pediatric orthopaedist uses dual x-ray asborptiometery (DXA), in which two x-ray beams of differing energy are directed at the site being measured.
-In children, the site is restricted to the spine, which is thought to yield the most useful information.
-Once this image is obtained it is compared to an “ideal” standard, the mean BMD (Bone Mass Density) value in healthy age peers.
+To measure bone mineral density, the pediatric orthopedist uses dual X-ray absorptiometry (DXA or DEXA scan), in which two X-ray beams of differing energy are directed at the site being measured.
+In children, the spine is the preferred location thought to yield the most useful information.
+Once this image is obtained it is compared to an “ideal” standard, the mean BMD (bone mass density) value in healthy age peers.

 However, this means of measuring bone mass in children is not regarded as completely reliable.
 Machines used to determine BMD in adults can significantly underestimate BMD in children, in whom bone is naturally less dense.
-In addition, ideally, each child’s BMD would be compared to that of healthy children not only of similar age, but also sex and level of skeletal maturity, data that is not yet readily available.
+In addition, ideally, each child’s BMD would be compared to that of healthy children not only of similar age, but also sex and level of skeletal maturity (summarized as a Z-score).

-Additional information can be derived from Peripheral Quantitative Computed Tomography (pQCT) which distinguishes between intramedullary (inner, spongy) bone and cortical bone (the tissue forming the surface of the bone), which is much denser.
+Additional information can be derived from less commonly utilized peripheral quantitative computed tomography (pQCT) which distinguishes between intramedullary (inner, spongy) bone and cortical bone (the tissue forming the surface of the bone), which is much denser.
 This measurement is taken at the wrist or tibia.
 This measurement is useful because the values obtained are independent of skeletal size and it only takes ten minutes to perform.
-However, it is only used for research at the present time.

-Conventional x-rays of a fracture are not reliable to yield information on the quality of the bone.
-Dr. Doyle says, however, that on occasion the white part of the image will appear “grainier” and less dense and may alert the orthopaedist to the possibility that the child has osteopenia (thinning of the bone tissue that may be a precursor to osteoporosis).
+Conventional X-rays of a fracture are not reliable to yield information on the quality of the bone.
+Dr. Doyle says, however, that on occasion the white part of the image will appear “grainier” and less dense and may alert the orthopedist to the possibility that the child has osteopenia (thinning of the bone tissue that may be a precursor to osteoporosis).